 NORAD tracking Santa as he delivers presents

-NEW YORK - One person having no travel troubles this Christmas is Santa.
+NEW YORK (CBS) - One person having no travel troubles this Christmas is Santa.

 NORAD is tracking him online.